 Months of entry

-Our course will enable you to develop advanced skills and knowledge in restorative dentistry.
+Our course will enable you to develop your skills and knowledge further in restorative dentistry.
 Building on basic principles, the course provides consultant-led clinical and laboratory practice.
 You will undertake restorative cases requiring both routine and complex treatments.
 This involves treatment planning, clinical procedures and technical work.

 The course has a substantial clinical component with clinically related sessions accounting for 60%.
 Specialists and consultants provide clinical teaching and supervision, supported by a comprehensive seminar programme.
 You can find profiles of our staff on the School of Dental Sciences website.

 Information for international students